 In the next few years, we will witness the rapid evolution of online education.
 Its major benefit lies in greater flexibility, affordability, and convenience. eLearning finally gives the students to choose schools and courses based on their passions and preferences, not location.

-Of course, those are just some of the numerous benefits to skipping the traditional classroom settings and shift to eLearning.
+Of course, those are just some of the numerous benefits of skipping the traditional classroom settings and shifting to eLearning.

 Which type of education do you prefer?
 Please, share your top reasons and experiences with us!